 1.7 All payments of tuition fees should be made in accordance with the timings set out in the student's offer letter and/or the University's invoice and should be made in pounds sterling.
-Domestic payments can be made online at https://epay.shu.ac.uk or directly into the University's bank account.
-Overseas payments should be made via Flywire, using our International Student Payment Portal
+Domestic payments can be made online at https://epay.shu.ac.uk.
+Overseas payments should be made via Flywire, using our International Student Payment Portal.